I. THE ORIGIN OF THE MORMON CHURCH

 [See: Pearl of Great Price: Book of Moses, Chapter 4, v.
 1-4; Gospel Principles, 1992, p.
 17-18]

 Now, this isn’t something Mormon missionaries will tell you on your porch (for obvious reasons).
 But this is the official teaching of the Mormon Church.
 The church’s official website (LDS.org) even acknowledges this.
-For example, click here to see (scroll down to the second question).
+For example, click here to see.
 In case they delete this page or change the link, it says there:

 “On first hearing, the doctrine that Lucifer and our Lord, Jesus Christ, are brothers may seem surprising to some—especially to those unacquainted with latter-day revelations.
 But both the scriptures and the prophets affirm that Jesus Christ and Lucifer are indeed offspring of our Heavenly Father and, therefore, spirit brothers… Jesus was Lucifer’s older brother.
 (See Col. 1:15; D&C 93:21.)”